 which changes the root filesystem in the /etc/fstab

-to read only, then reboots the system.
+to read only and reboots the system.

 Then the SD card is copied to the USB device resp. eMMC.